lmc-eu/spirit-design-system/docs/migrations/web-react/MIGRATION-v3.md

 ### Link `isUnderlined`

-`isUnderlined` property will be replaced in the next major version.
-Please use `underlined` instead.
+The `isUnderlined` property was removed, please use `underlined` instead.

 #### Migration Guide